Renormalization of almost commuting pairs: Preliminaries

-equipped with the weak topology. \begin{thm}[{\bf Renormalization horseshoe}] There exists an $\cal R$-invariant set ${\cal X}$ consisting of $C^\omega$-smooth commuting pairs with irrational rotation numbers with the following properties.
-The operator $\cR$ continuously extends to the closure
+\begin{thm}[{\bf Renormalization horseshoe \cite{Ya2}}] There exists an $\cal R$-invariant set ${\cal X}$ consisting of analytic commuting pairs with irrational rotation numbers with the following properties.
+The operator $\cR$ continuously extends to the closure (in the sense of Carath{\'e}odory convergence)

 and the action of $\cal R$ on $\cal A$ is topologically conjugate to the two-sided shift $\sigma:\bar \Sigma\to\bar\Sigma$:

 so that if $\zeta=i^{-1}(\ldots,r_{-k},\ldots,r_{-1},r_0,r_1,\ldots,r_k,\ldots)$ then $\rho(\zeta)=[r_0,r_1,\ldots,r_k,\ldots]$.
 For any analytic commuting pair $\zeta$ with an irrational rotation number we have